iirisarri/UIMP-phylo_pipeline/README.md

 # Superbrief Phylogenomics 3h-CrashCourse

-This is a very short hands-on course to introduce you to the awesomness of phylogenetic inference.
+This is a very short hands-on course to introduce you to the awesomeness of phylogenetic inference.

 Nowadays we can infer the evolutionary history from large genomic datasets: phylogenomics.

-We will learn a few basic concepts to get you started inferring trees.
-Note that this does not want to be a comprehensive account of available methods, models, pipelines, etc. The phylogenetic literature is extensive and one can find very good information elsewhere (see a few suggested sources at the very end)
+We will learn the basic concepts to get you started inferring trees.
+Note that this does not intend to be a comprehensive account of methods, models, software, or pipelines.
+The phylogenetic literature is extensive and one can find very good and extended information elsewhere (see a few suggested resources at the end).

 A phylogenetic tree is a hypothesis of how our data (sequences) evolved.
 To select the most probable hypothesis we use statistics: probabilistic inference methods.
 These have explicit assumptions that can be tested and improved.

 ## Data in phylogenomics

-<<Data types.
+The most commonly used data are DNA or amino acid sequences obtained through various high-throughput sequencing techniques:

+**Genomes**
+**Transcriptomes (RNA-seq)**
+**Exon capture/ anchored loci / UCEs**
+**RADseq**
+**Targeted amplicon sequencing**
+**Organellar genomes**

+Besides sequence data, other types of data can be derived from genomes, such as transposable element insertion events and other types of rare genomic changes.

 Assembling (good-quality) phylogenomic datasets can be extremely painful and time-consuming.
 A large part of phylogenomics is spent in mining databases for new genomic data and an even larger part should be used in creating good phylogenomic datasets.